 If you knew you had enough for this month’s bills AND next months’ in checking, would you sleep better at night?
 You bet.
 How to get one month ahead on bills.

-Do your palms get a little sweaty, perhaps your stomach twitches, and you have to manually press “pay” for your bills throughout the month because you’re not always sure you’ll have enough to cover things?
+Do your palms get a little sweaty as you manually press “pay” for your bills because you’re not always sure you’ll have enough to cover things?

 Cutting things too close each month pretty much sucks.

 Which is why I’m going to show you how to get one month ahead on bills.

 Doing this will allow you to:

 - Stop those stress-checks of your account to make sure you’ve got enough in them.

 - Stop over-withdrawal fees on your account.